sepses/Krystal/README.md

 The log processing will take a couple of times depending on the size of the input data.
 After processing the input data, several output files will be produced, such as the dependency (provenance) graphs (in RDF/.ttl file), the alert data (in RDF-star/.ttl), and the compressed version of the RDF graph (in .hdt).
 We provided several example RDF output (in RDF and .HDT) file under the directory [experiment/output](https://github.com/sepses/Krystal/tree/main/experiment/output).

-## Analyzing / Querying the Graph
-The resulting output data (the RDF data) can already be queried for analysis e.g. for root cause analysis, attack graph reconstruction (via graph query or forward chaining technique), etc. The directory [experiment/query](https://github.com/sepses/Krystal/tree/main/experiment/query) contains several example queries that can be used for analysis.

-## Dataset for Testing and Evaluation
-Krystal currently only supports audit data, especially from well-established datasets from red vs. blue team adversarial engagements produced as part of the third Transparent Computing (TC) program organized by [DARPA](https://drive.google.com/drive/folders/1QlbUFWAGq3Hpl8wVdzOdIoZLFxkII4EK).
-The datasets are organized into five categories, namely Cadets, Trace, Theia, FiveDirections, and ClearScope.
-We include several examples of the dataset under the directory [experiment/input](https://github.com/sepses/Krystal/tree/main/experiment/input).

 ## Running Example
 See the example process below: